abraunegg/onedrive/README.md

 ```sh
 make DC=ldmd2
 ```

+**Note:** 32Bit / i686 perating systems are not supported when using this client.

 ### First run :zap:
 After installing the application you must run it at least once from the terminal to authorize it.